dariod/count-dir-entries/README.md

-This script was delevoped to help researching the behavior of a certain class users in order to better define a design problem.
+This script was delevoped to help researching the behavior of a certain class of users in order to better define a design problem.
 We needed to know how many files per directory the users deal with.

 An example run:
 ```text